 Clearly, this does not obviate the problems brought by the river’s continuous force on the pillars and bridge, particularly during periods of swelling when the force is greatest.
 In order to render the bridges durable the Romans would make the pillars lozenge-shaped, like Roman ships, so that on the attacking front they would part the water stream whilst on the back end they would prevent eddies which otherwise favour erosion of the foundations.

 The top end of the pillars would flow into the arches and this provided the opportunity to leave some openings so that resistance should be as little as possible in the event that the river’s level should rise and threaten to topple the bridge.

-Much of this is visible in the Pons Fabricius (the Fabricius bridge) which still stands in Rome and connects the city’s Forum Boarium (cattle and finance market) to the Tiberine Island in the middle of the Tiber river.
-This bridge was built towards the end of the Republican period (at about the time of Julius Caesar).
+Much of this is visible in the Pons Fabricius (the Fabricius bridge) which still stands in full use in Rome connects the city’s Forum Boarium (cattle and finance market) to the Tiberine Island in the middle of the Tiber river.
+This bridge was built towards the end of the Republican period in 62BC, at about the time of Julius Caesar and the great orator Cicero.
 Each of the two arches spans some 75ft (25 meters).
-In this case the ground level is close to that of the river itself so the supporting pillar is not high above the water level.
+In this case, the ground level is close to that of the river itself so the supporting pillar is not high above the water level.

 The version we see today is the result of numerous reconstructions and alterations through the ages and is a testimony of virtually all of Rome’s history.
 If these stones could talk!